 Given that high salaries rarely occur without the productivity and company profits to back them up perhaps there’s an argument to be made in favour of firms being more inclusive and encouraging career breaks?

-If you have any thoughts on the matter please email me, or if you would like to participate in this year’s survey please see here."
+If you have any thoughts on the matter, or would like to participate in this year’s survey, please email me.”

 Thank you Michele for writing this article.
 We’re interested in hearing from the IP community on this point, either via the survey or via the comments box below.